Immaculate Heart of Mary: Various saints

+Reference to the Immaculate Heart of Mary can be found as early as Ildefonsus of Toledo (607-670), who in his Libellus de Corona Virginis wrote: "But when it was pleasing to Him who had chosen you from your mother's womb, your immaculate heart was moved with pity for us.
+Then - by the assistance of your maternal hand - we were led from the domain of darkness to sanctity's realm of infinite light."

 Devotion to the Heart of Mary began in the Middle Ages with Anselm of Canterbury, and Bernard of Clairvaux.
 It was practiced and developed by Mechtilde, Gertrude the Great and Bridget of Sweden.
 Evidence is also discernible in the pious meditations on the Ave Maria and the Salve Regina, usually attributed either to Anselm of Lucca (d.
 1080) or Bernard; and also in the large book "De laudibus Beatae Mariae Virginis" (Douai, 1625) by Richard de Saint-Laurent, Penitentiary of Rouen in the 13th century.

 Bernardino of Siena (d.
 1444), is sometimes called "Doctor of the Heart of Mary", and from him the church has borrowed the lessons of the second nocturn for the feast of the Heart of Mary.
 Francis de Sales speaks of the perfections of this heart, the model of love for God, and dedicated his "Theotimus" to it.

 During this same period one finds occasional mention of devotional practices to the Heart of Mary, e.g., in the "Antidotarium" of Nicolas du Saussay (d.
 1488), in Pope Julius II, and in the "Pharetra" of Lanspergius.
 In the second half of the 16th century and the first half of the 17th, ascetic authors dwelt upon this devotion at greater length.